+where the doubling is to include the contribution from the right half of the Brillouin zone.
+We find the calculated total DOS [Eq.~(\ref{dos})] satisfactorily fits the DOS numerically evaluated through the tetrahedron method \cite{blochl1994} as illustrated in Figs.~\ref{fig8}(c) and~\ref{fig8}(f) for a bent graphene nanoribbon with varying chemical potential and bend curvature, respectively.
+Such good matches substantiate our claim on the dispersions of the marginal energy bands [Eq.~(\ref{margin})].

+We then turn to calculate the longitudinal electrical conductivity of the bent graphene nanoribbon by the Boltzmann equation approach \cite{ashcroft1976} at low temperatures (i.e., $k_BT \ll t\sqrt{g\lambda a }$).
+The bulk conductivity contributed by the pseudo Landau levels reads

+where, through change of variables, we can rewrite the relaxation time as $\tau_n^a(k_x,\lambda)=\tau_n^a(\epsilon_n^a,\lambda)$ with $\epsilon_n^a$ being the dispersion of the $n$th energy band in the artificial band structure [Fig.~\ref{fig8}(b)].
+We further assume, for simplicity, an identical relaxation time $\tau_n^a(\mu, \lambda)=\tau(\mu, \lambda)$ in the second line of Eq.~(\ref{cond_bulk}).
+In the framework of the Fermi's golden rule, the relaxation time is inversely proportional to the DOS as $\tau(\mu, \lambda)=C/g(\mu, \lambda)$, where the proportionality coefficient $C$ encodes the information of the scattering potential in the bent graphene nanoribbon.

-It is worth noting that for certain values of $\lambda$ that make the $n$-th pseudo-Landau level partially occupied, the conductivity $\sigma^{xx}(\mu,\lambda)$ decreases with an increasing $1/\lambda$, implying a \emph{negative} strain-resistivity analogous to the negative magnetoresistivity in the chiral magnetic effect of Weyl semimetals \cite{fukushima2008, li2016, burkov2015, son2013, huang2015, kim2013, xiong2015, zhang2016}.
-This negative strain-resistivity is closely related to the dispersive pseudo-Landau levels [Eq.~(\ref{pLL})], which play the same role as the chiral zeroth Landau levels in Weyl semimetals.
-Indeed, the partially filled $n$-th pseudo-Landau level contributes a bulk conductivity $\sigma_b^{xx}(\mu,\lambda) \sim (\tfrac{d\epsilon_n}{dk_x})^2_\mu$, which is an increasing function of $\lambda$ (Sec.~{SIX} of Ref.~\cite{suppl}).
-The pseudo-Landau-level-mediated intervalley transport reflects the non-conservation of the valley charge $\eta$, i.e., the valley anomaly \cite{lantagne2020}, which is a direct manifestation of the $(1+1)$-dimensional chiral anomaly \cite{nielsen1983}.
+It is worth noting that for a certain bend curvature $\lambda$ that makes the $n$th pseudo Landau level partially occupied, i.e., $\nu_n(\mu,\lambda)=1$, the marginal energy bands always have little influence on the relaxation time because the DOS is mostly contributed by the $n$th pseudo Landau level.
+The bulk conductivity [Eq.~(\ref{cond_bulk})] is then reduced to $\sigma_b^{xx}(\mu,\lambda) =\tfrac{e^2C}{2\hbar^2} (\tfrac{d\epsilon_n}{dk_x})^2_\mu$, which turns out to be a decreasing function of $1/\lambda$ \cite{note1} and implies a \emph{negative} strain-resistivity analogous to the negative magnetoresistivity in the chiral magnetic effect of Weyl semimetals \cite{fukushima2008, li2016, burkov2015, son2013, huang2015, kim2013, xiong2015, zhang2016}.
+This negative strain-resistivity is originated from the dispersive pseudo Landau levels [Eq.~(\ref{pLL})], which play the same role as the chiral zeroth Landau levels in Weyl semimetals.
+Moreover, it reflects the non-conservation of the valley charge $\eta$, i.e., the valley anomaly \cite{lantagne2020}, which is a direct manifestation of the $(1+1)$-dimensional chiral anomaly \cite{nielsen1983}.